-A company whose shares trade on a US Stock exchange may register its plan shares for use under the ’33 Act on SEC Form S-8 and deliver a prospectus (the terms of which are prescribed by the SEC) to plan participants that describes the main features of the plan and incorporates by reference other previously-filed SEC materials.
+A company whose shares trade on a US stock exchange may register its plan shares for use under the Securities Act of 1933 (“’33 Act”) by filing SEC Form S-8 and delivering a prospectus (the terms of which are prescribed by the SEC) to plan participants that describes the main features of the plan and incorporates by reference other previously-filed SEC materials.
 The result is that employees need only be given a summary of the plan’s provisions, a description of the tax consequences of plan participation, a copy of the most recent annual report and a copy of the plan.
 No state filings are necessary when an S-8 is filed.

 Other federal securities laws regulate executive and employee behaviour.
 Employees and others are prohibited by federal securities laws from trading shares of a public company on the basis of material non-public information.
 Senior executives must sell their shares in accordance with SEC Rule 144 which requires a form to be filed with the SEC, the executive to satisfied a holding period for the shares, and for certain sales volume limitations to be observed.

 A private company’s path to securities law compliance is also difficult.
-Private companies, and foreign issuers who shares do not trade on a US stock exchange, must be concerned with becoming subject to the ’34 Act (which essentially requires the registration of companies) and the Securities Act of 1933 (the “ ‘33 Act”) (which requires the registration of securities), in each case unless there is an applicable registration exemption.
+Private companies, and foreign issuers who shares do not trade on a US stock exchange, must be concerned with becoming subject to the ’34 Act (which essentially requires the registration of companies) and ‘33 Act (which requires the registration of securities), in each case unless there is an applicable registration exemption.

 Offering equity to US participants should not standing alone require a private or non-US traded company to register under the ’34 Act.
 The test for one of the available exemptions for ’34 Act registration does not count persons who receive securities pursuant to an employee compensation plan in a transaction exempt from the registration requirements of the ’33 Act against the ’34 Act’s 2,000 person limit on shareholders of record.

-Avoidance of registration under the ’33 Act and state “blue sky” laws registration requires more effort.
+Avoidance of registration under the ’33 Act and state “blue sky” laws requires more effort.

 The most significant ’33 Act registration exemption is Federal Rule 701.
 Subject to certain limitations, Rule 701 exempts from registration securities issued pursuant to a written compensatory benefit plan or written contract by a company that is otherwise not subject to the ’34 Act.
 Rule 701 is available where the aggregate sales price or amount of securities sold under the plan in reliance on Rule 701 (with options treated as a sale upon grant) during any consecutive 12-month period does not exceed the greatest of (i) USD1,000,000, (ii) 15% of the group’s total assets, or (iii) 15% of the outstanding securities of the class being sold.